-Sears’ CEO Eddie Lampert proposes massive deal to buy the struggling retailer’s Kenmore brand, real estate, and other assets
+Sears CEO Eddie Lampert proposes massive deal to buy the struggling retailer’s Kenmore brand, real estate, and other assets

-- ESL Investments, the hedge fund led by Sears CEO Eddie Lampert, has proposed a deal to purchase Sears‘ Kenmore brand, its home improvement business, Parts Direct division, and some of the company’s real estate.
+- ESL Investments, the hedge fund led by Sears CEO Eddie Lampert, has proposed a deal to purchase Sears‘ Kenmore brand, its home-improvement business, its Parts Direct division, and some of the company’s real estate.

 - Lampert proposed the deal in a letter dated Friday that was addressed to Sears’ board of directors.

-- ESL values Sears’ home improvement and parts direct businesses at $500 million collectively.
+- ESL values Sears’ home improvement and Parts Direct businesses at $500 million collectively.

-- ESL also said it would “be open to making an offer for Sears’ real estate, including the assumption of $1.2 billion in debt obligations.
+- ESL also said it would “be open to making an offer for Sears’ real estate,” including the assumption of $1.2 billion in debt obligations.

-Sears’ CEO Eddie Lampert has proposed a massive deal between the retailer and his hedge fund, ESL Investments, to raise cash for the struggling department store chain.
+Sears CEO Eddie Lampert has proposed a massive deal between the retailer and his hedge fund, ESL Investments, to raise cash for the struggling department-store chain.

-In a letter dated April 20, Lampert proposed that ESL Investments purchase Sears’ Kenmore brand, its home improvement business, Parts Direct division, and some of the company’s real estate.
-Sears’ shares spiked more than 8% in early morning trading Monday.
+In a letter dated April 20, Lampert proposed that ESL Investments purchase Sears’ Kenmore brand, its home-improvement business, its Parts Direct division, and some of the company’s real estate.
+Sears’ shares spiked more than 8% in early-morning trading Monday.

 “We understand that Sears has marketed certain of these assets for nearly two years but, with the exception of the Craftsman divestiture, has been unable to reach agreement with potential purchasers on acceptable terms,” Lampert wrote in the letter, which Sears posted on its website on Monday.

-He said ESL values Sears’ home improvement and parts direct businesses at $500 million collectively.
+He said ESL valued Sears’ home improvement and Parts Direct businesses at $500 million collectively.

-He also said ESL would “be open to making an offer for Sears’ real estate, including the assumption of $1.2 billion in debt obligations.
+He also said ESL would “be open to making an offer for Sears’ real estate,” including the assumption of $1.2 billion in debt obligations tied to the properties.

-The deal would raise much-needed cash for the struggling department store chain, which has been selling off brands and real estate to stay afloat amid years of falling sales.
+The deal would raise much-needed cash for the struggling department-store chain, which has been selling off brands and real estate to stay afloat amid years of falling sales.

 The company’s sales have dropped from $53 billion in 2006 to $16.7 billion in 2017.

-In a statement to Business Insider, an ESL spokesman said it hoped the proposal would “enable Sears to improve its debt profile and liquidity position, creating the runway to help continue its transformation, and allow these businesses to unlock their considerable potential by further expanding their presence in the marketplace.”
+In a statement to Business Insider, an ESL spokesman said the firm hoped the proposal would “enable Sears to improve its debt profile and liquidity position, creating the runway to help continue its transformation, and allow these businesses to unlock their considerable potential by further expanding their presence in the marketplace.”

 Here’s the full letter: